mb-group/ai_journal_club/_sources/content/ai_pi_book/orientation_what_is_a_model.md

 ## Conversational Examples

-### With Structure or PK Models:
+### With Mechanistic Models (MD, Structure, PK):
 - "Why does this drug clear slowly?" → "Because the clearance parameter is 0.05 L/hr"
 - "Why does this protein fold?" → "Because these hydrophobic residues cluster away from water"
 - "Why did the protein unfold in MD?" → "This salt bridge broke at 340K, reducing stability by 15 kcal/mol"

+### With Biostatistical Models:
+- "Does smoking increase cancer risk?" → "Yes, HR = 2.3 (95% CI: 1.8-2.9), p < 0.001"
+- "Is age associated with disease progression?" → "Each year increases odds by β = 0.12 (SE = 0.03)"
+- "What predicts survival?" → "Stage IV reduces median survival by 18 months (p < 0.0001)"

 ### With Deep Learning:
 - "Why does this model think this protein binds DNA?" → "Because neuron activations in layer 23 are high, which correlates with DNA-binding in training data"

-**It's more like asking**: "Why does your brain recognize your mother's face?"
-The pattern is *encoded* but not *explicit*.
+- "What features matter most?" → "...attention weights suggest sequence position 45-78 matters, but we can't say why"

+**The difference:**
+- **Biostatistics** gives you explicit, testable associations with uncertainty quantification
+- **Deep learning** gives you predictions without explicit associations or statistical inference

 ---

 ## Why This Confuses Biologists

-For biologists, "model" traditionally means:
+For biologists and biostatisticians, "model" traditionally means:

-1. **Something simpler than reality** (MD simplifies to force fields; mouse is simpler than human)
+1. **Something simpler than reality** (MD simplifies to force fields; Cox regression simplifies survival to a few covariates)
-2. **Something you can reason through** (I can trace cause → effect)
+2. **Something you can reason through** (I can trace cause → effect, or interpret β coefficients)
 3. **Something that explains** (tells you *why*, not just *what*)

-Deep learning breaks all three:
+Deep learning violates all three expectations:

-1. **More complex** - billions of parameters vs. real biology
+1. **More complex** - billions of parameters vs. a handful of interpretable coefficients
-2. **Can't reason through** - no human can trace input → output
+2. **Can't reason through** - no human can trace input → output through millions of weights
-3. **Doesn't explain** - predicts without mechanistic insight
+3. **Doesn't explain** - predicts without mechanistic insight or interpretable effect sizes

-**It's a model in the statistical sense** (mathematical function fitted to data) but not in the biological sense (simplified representation of mechanism).
+**The confusion is semantic:**
+- Deep learning is a "model" in the **computer science/machine learning sense**: a parameterized function learned from data
+- But it's NOT a "model" in the **traditional biological/statistical sense**: an interpretable simplification that explains mechanisms or provides explicit associations

+This is why biostatisticians and biologists often feel uncomfortable with deep learning—it claims to "model" biology while abandoning the interpretability and explanatory power that traditionally define modeling in their fields.

 ---